AlexandreDecan/sismic/docs/behavior.rst

     than the one that is provided.

-Then expression {expression} holds
+Then expression "{expression}" holds

-Then expression {expression} does not hold
+Then expression "{expression}" does not hold

     These steps assert that given expression holds (does not hold).
 The expression will be evaluated by the underlying code evaluator (a :py:class:`~sismic.code.PythonEvaluator` by default) using the current